Chaetodon nigropunctatus: Systematics

 Chaetodon nigropunctatus was first formally described in 1880 by the French paleontologist, ichthyologist, and herpetologist Henri Émile Sauvage (1842-1917) with the type locality was given as Oman.
 It belongs to the large subgenus Rabdophorus which might warrant recognition as a distinct genus.

-Utilsation
+Utilisation

 Chaetodon nigropunctatus is rare in the aquarium trade.
 However, it is a difficult species to keep in captivity due to its specialised diet of live coral polyps.